smart-on-fhir/fred/roadmap.md

 - Wysiwyg editor for narrative (current editors are heavy and not very good)
 - Datetime editor (will have to be custom to support FHIR types and not sure this is useful)
 - Insert contained resources
-- Linked elements (like in Questionnaire resource)
 - Test and support recent versions of IE (probably already works with edge browser)
 - Test and support tablet use

+## Recent Features:
+- Linked nameReference elements (like in Questionnaire resource)